Kelis: 2012–2017: Food

 In 2012, Kelis's management firm at the time announced that her sixth studio album would be released in late 2012 and feature production from Skream, Burns, Tom Neville, Dan Black, and Caspa.
 The first single, the Skream-produced "Distance", received its UK radio premiere in mid 2012.
-Kelis said of the album, "I've been on a real 1990s vibe with this record, it's kind of trip-hoppish...it's more electro, it's a little deeper and darker".
+Kelis said of the album, "I've been on a real 1990s vibe with this record, it's kind of trip-hoppish ... it's more electro, it's a little deeper and darker".
 Kelis was featured on Dan Black's single "Hearts" and Skream's "Copy Cat" (both 2013), the latter of which led to a dispute after Kelis alleged that Skream refused to have her appear in the music video.
-She opted to move on from dance music: "when everyone else starts doing it, it's not as much fun...too much time went by.
+She opted to move on from dance music: "when everyone else starts doing it, it's not as much fun ... too much time went by.
 That [sound] wasn't a new idea any more".
 The rest of the material from these recording sessions remains unreleased.

 By 2013, Kelis was working with producer Dave Sitek, and it was announced that she would release two albums via Sitek's label Federal Prism.
 The single "Jerk Ribs" premiered online.
 Kelis then signed to British independent label Ninja Tune for the release of the album Food in 2014.
-Produced entirely by Sitek, Food entered the UK Albums Chart at number 20, becoming Kelis' second highest-peaking album after Tasty in 2004.
+Produced entirely by Sitek, Food entered the UK Albums Chart at number 20, becoming Kelis's second highest-peaking album after Tasty in 2004.
 In the U.S., it reached number 73 on the Billboard 200 and the top 20 on the Independent Albums.
 Subsequent singles were "Rumble" (a top 40 hit on the UK Independent Singles Chart) and "Friday Fish Fry".
-Food received positive reviews from critics, including a five-star review in The Independent: "Kelis's sixth album is a moveable feast...If music be the food of love, Kelis has cooked up something tasty enough to satisfy all but the hungriest of hearts."
+Food received positive reviews from critics, including a five-star review in The Independent: "Kelis's sixth album is a moveable feast ...
+If music be the food of love, Kelis has cooked up something tasty enough to satisfy all but the hungriest of hearts."
 Mic named Food the best album of 2014 and of Kelis's career, and Rolling Stone listed it as one of the year's best R&B albums.